dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_seven.rst

         fn: define_part_seven_repo

 Now we want to execute it from the command line.
 In order to do that we need to create a yaml file with all the elements we need to create an environment.
-The form of this file is very similar to the in-memory ``config.Environment`` and related objects that were used in previous steps in the tutorial.

 .. code-block:: yaml